DinoChiesa/Gemini-Function-Calling/README.md

   models, along with various tools, I'd use the [Agent Development Kit](https://google.github.io/adk-docs/).
 The ADK is a helpful framework for building such things, and supports multiple models cleanly, and a way to register "tools" of various kinds.
-It's really well thought out.
+It's really well thought out and easy to use.

 * If I were building a service that I wanted to be accessible from arbitrary agents or chatbots, I'd use MCP, probably via [jlowin's FastMCP framework](https://github.com/jlowin/fastmcp).

-This repo remains valuable, to illustrate and clarify the fundamentals and the underlying interactions.
-This might be a good thing to go through, and try out, if you are learning MCP and want to understand its purpose, rather than trying to understand the specifics of the protocol.
+This repo remains valuable, to illustrate and clarify the fundamentals and the underlying interactions, and to understand the details of the interactions.
+It is a good thing to go through and try out, if you are exploring MCP and want to understand _its purpose_, rather than wanting to understand the specifics of the protocol.

 ## Background